pratikpv/google_news_scraper_and_sentiment_analyzer/README.md

 # Google News scraper and sentiment analyzer using python

+Summery:
-* Download news articles by searching on http://www.news.google.com with keywords of interest and specific date ranges.
+* Downloads news articles by searching on http://www.news.google.com with keywords of interest and specific date ranges.
-* generates CVS files of news text
+* Generates CVS files of news text
-* uses pre-trained NLP models to perform sentiment analysis of the news text.
+* Uses pre-trained NLP models to perform sentiment analysis of the news text.

 ### google_news_scraper.py